Pvt. Earl Leo Pratt

 The POWs were taken by truck to Manila.
 They were boarded onto the Coral Maru which was also known as the Taga Maru.
 The ship sailed on September 20, 1943, and arrived at Takao, Formosa, on September 23rd.
 It remained in port until September 26th, when it sailed.
 It arrived at Moji, Japan, on October 5, 1943.

 The POWs were disembarked and divided into detachments to be sent to different camps.
 Earl's POW detachment was sent Hirohata #12-B where the were used as slave labor at the Seitetsu Steel Mills.
 He remained in the camp until the end of the war.
-He was liberated in September 1945 and returned to the Philippines for medical treatment.
+He was liberated on September 9, 1945, and returned to the Philippines for medical treatment.

 Earl returned to Oklahoma, was discharged, and married.
 He spent the rest of his life in Oklahoma, where he passed away on June 24, 1991, in Ellis County and was buried at Allmon Cemetery in Arnett County, Oklahoma.